Crypto CoA: Mapping One Chart of Accounts to GAAP and IFRS (2026)

 Crypto CoA: Mapping One Chart of Accounts to GAAP and IFRS

-A group that reports under US GAAP and IFRS cannot maintain two disconnected crypto charts of accounts — it needs one, structured so the same data maps to both.
-The friction is real: ASU 2023-08 fair-value-through-net-income vs IAS 38 cost/revaluation.
-This guide is the mapping points, hedged, because the determination under each framework is an auditor judgement.
+A group that reports under both US GAAP and IFRS cannot run two disconnected crypto charts of accounts; it needs one, structured so the same underlying data maps to both.
+The friction is real, because the two frameworks genuinely diverge: ASU 2023-08 puts fair-value changes through net income, while IAS 38 offers a cost or revaluation model that can send the same movement to OCI or recognise nothing upward.
+This spoke takes the dual-reporting case specifically — the mapping points, the data the ledger has to capture to bridge both, and why the mapping is a presentation bridge rather than a reclassification.
+The determination under each framework is an auditor judgement.

-- IFRS (IAS 38): cost (cost less impairment) or revaluation (increase → OCI, decrease below cost → P&L); IAS 2 inventory for broker-traders.
+- Under IFRS (IAS 38), the cost model (cost less impairment) or the revaluation model (increase to OCI, decrease below cost to P&L) applies; IAS 2 inventory applies for broker-traders.

-- 2026 FASB XBRL: crypto fair value as a separate balance-sheet line (below intangibles, above ROU).
+- The 2026 FASB XBRL taxonomy presents crypto fair value on a separate balance-sheet line (below intangibles, above right-of-use assets).

-- Mapping is a presentation/measurement bridge, not a reclassification — divergence is disclosed.
-Auditor-confirmed; not accounting advice.
+- The mapping is a presentation and measurement bridge, not a reclassification; genuine divergence is disclosed.
+It is auditor-confirmed, and this is not accounting advice.

 One CoA, two frameworks

-For a group reporting under both, the CoA must let the same underlying data be presented under each framework's rules — not force one framework's treatment onto the other.
-Capture cost, fair value, realized results, unrealized changes as separate data points, then map to net income or OCI per framework.
-Two disconnected charts of accounts invite reconciliation failure; the dual mapping is an auditor-confirmed design (built on chart of accounts design).
+For a group reporting under both, the chart of accounts has to let the same underlying data be presented under each framework's rules, rather than forcing one framework's treatment onto the other.
+Capture cost, fair value, realized results, and unrealized changes as separate data points, then map them to net income or OCI per framework.
+Two disconnected charts of accounts invite reconciliation failure; the dual mapping is an auditor-confirmed design, built on chart of accounts design.

 The core divergence